nasa/OnAIR/README.md

 `-p no:randomly` - ONLY required to stop random order testing IFF pytest-randomly installed

 ### To view testing line coverage after run:
-NOTE: you may or may not need the `python -m` at the start of these commands
+NOTE: you may or may not need the `python -m` to run coverage report or html

 `coverage report` - prints basic results in terminal